Skip to main content

 ‘Confession of Elizabeth Woolcock’.
 Read the full article published in the South Australian Register, Friday 2 January 1874, page 5

-In the years since her death, questions have been raised over whether she did indeed commit this crime, whether the confession was written entirely by someone else, and how much of this story was the result of the mental instability created by her tragic life.
+In the years since her death, questions have been raised over whether she did indeed commit this crime and whether her confession was written in a state of mental instability brought on by distress.

 More to explore